ferguzon/first_local/README.txt

 This is something to try if it works to clone a repo and then just push it

 ### 211015 15:31

+# 6: IT WORKS.

+You can just clone a repo and then push changes in to it.

+### 211015 15:33